AnswerMeWithMrB/website/README.md

 # The Future

-There are many places that the AMWMB site could go, below are just a few ideas that you could many persue.
+There are many places that the AMWMB site could go, below are just a few ideas that you could maybe persue.

 ## Astronomy

 There's endless possiblity when it comes to web developement.
 And one thing we can also manage, is to create more pages.

-Maybe branching AMWMB into the extra curricular could encourage more people into the realm of Physics.
+Maybe branching AMWMB into the extra curricular could encourage more people into the realm of Physics (is true ya).

 ## Activities